ichortower/HatMouseLacey/README.md

 That said, I have tried to be conservative with my code changes and content injections, so I don't think Lacey will *break* much.
 But you may see some weird behavior or asset overlaps.

+### What about multiplayer?
+I haven't tested it yet.
+Hopefully it mostly works.
+Whatever doesn't work I'd like to fix for the 1.1 Compatibility Release.

 ### kind of a weird decision to make the mouse datable
 That's not a question.